whitebrick/openemr-web-form-builder/README.md

 - *Column D:* Question in Spanish
 - *Column E:* Narrative used for template

-### Initial Installation & Set up
+### Installation

-Copy the `intake` directory to the top level OpenEMR directory, eg
+Clone/copy to a new directory "cforms" at the top level OpenEMR path, eg

 ```
 $ cd /var/www/html/openemr/cforms